-- A. Purpose for the meeting and the proposed data collection. - B. Overview of the MLDS Center, including data governance policies, a description of the MLDS design, and data privacy and security procedures. - C. Discussion on the scope of the data collection.
+- A. Purpose for the meeting and the proposed data collection. - B. Overview of the MLDS Center, including data governance policies, a description of the MLDS design, data privacy and security procedures, and procedures for new collections. - C. Discussion on the scope of the data collection.
 The full population in the data sharing partner's data may not align with the populations of interest to the Center.
 Therefore, the MLDS Center and the data sharing partner need to discuss what segment of the population should be included in the data provided. - D. Specific questions about the data sharing partner's data collection.
 These questions can be provided prior to the initial meeting. - a.
 Background/History - i.
 What is the purpose of the data collection? - ii.
 Is the data already being provided with an existing data sharing partner? - iii.
-Is the data sharing partner the originator of the data or the collection of the data? - iv.
+Is the data sharing partner the originator of the data or serves as the collector of the data? - iv.
 What are the current reporting requirements associated with the collection/submission?